Nonsmooth Analysis and Optimization: Newton derivatives

-For any measurable $u:\Omega\to\R$, we have that $x\mapsto D_N f(x,u(x))$ is by definition the pointwise limit of measurable functions and hence itself measurable.
+For any measurable $u:\Omega\to\R$, we have that $x\mapsto D_N f(x,u(x))$ is by assumption (iii) the pointwise limit of measurable functions and hence itself measurable.
 Furthermore, its uniform boundedness in particular implies the growth condition \eqref{eq:superpos:growth} for $p':=p$ and $q':=p-q>0$.
 As in the proof of \cref{thm:superpos:differentiable}, we deduce that the corresponding superposition operator $D_N F:L^p(\Omega)\to L^s(\Omega)$ is well-defined and continuous for $s:=\frac{pq}{p-q}$, and that for any $u\in L^p(\Omega)$, the mapping $h\mapsto D_NF(u)h$ defines a bounded linear operator $D_NF(u):L^p(\Omega)\to L^q(\Omega)$.
-(This time, we do not distinguish in notation between the linear operator and the function that defines this operator by pointwise multiplication.)
+(This time, we do not distinguish in notation between the linear operator and the function defining this operator by pointwise multiplication.)

 To show that $D_N F(u)$ is a Newton derivative for $F$ in $u\in L^p(\Omega)$, we consider the pointwise residual

 Since $f$ is a Carathéodory function and $D_N f$ is a Baire--Carathéodory function, the function $x\mapsto r(x,\tilde u(x))=:R(\tilde u)$ is measurable for any measurable $\tilde u:\Omega\to\R$ (since sums, products, and quotients of measurable functions are again measurable).
 Furthermore, for $\tilde u\in L^p(\Omega)$, the uniform Lipschitz continuity of $f$ and the uniform boundedness of $D_N f$ imply that